loading...

 9. Use Market Buzz, Social Signs, and Media

-Sentiment analysis can go hand in hand with traditional how-to-trade Amazon.
-Press coverage, social media posts, and analyst views can offer context, but feelings are fleeting and obfuscatory.
+Sentiment analysis can go hand in hand with traditional how-to-trade Amazon, especially when you start selling on Amazon.
+Press coverage, social media posts, and analyst views can offer context, but feelings are fleeting and obfuscatory for an Amazon seller navigating the product detail page.

-– Media Reports and Analyst Ratings: Good coverage could lead to greater interest in the market, but if you rely too heavily on external input, you risk missing critical arguments.
+– Media Reports and Analyst Ratings: Good coverage could lead to greater interest in the market, but if you rely too heavily on external input, as an Amazon seller, you risk missing critical arguments.
 Negative reports will not always result in price drops if the trader dismisses the report.

 – Social Media News and Discussion Boards: Websites where industry members are discussing Amazon’s future can be filled with optimism or cynicism.
 Things change so quickly and the opinions of individuals are often unproven.

 • Trader Polls and Market Signals: Sentiment indices or polls can reflect general moods.
-These metrics do not forecast real-time price trends and can be overruled by key indicators or changes that are not predicted.
+These metrics do not forecast real-time price trends and can be overruled by key indicators or changes that are not predicted in the Amazon marketplace.

 Sentiment can drive short-term price movements but no single sentiment indicator guarantees good predictions.
 Analysis should combine multiple perspectives.